BY Vince Cooper

 After just a year with Caernarfon his potential to play in a higher grade of football was spotted again and he moved to Wrexham in 1960.
 The Dragons were then languishing in the 4th Division but Davies helped them to promotion in 1961-62 before moving on again.
-He had a choice of two clubs – Sheffield Wednesday and Bolton Wanderers who had both offered the asking price.
+This time he had a choice of two clubs – Sheffield Wednesday and Bolton Wanderers who had both offered the asking price.
 The decision was purely geographical.
 Davies looked at the map, saw Bolton was an hour closer to his home than Sheffield and plumped for a move to Burnden Park.

 Bolton line-up, featuring both Davies and Francis Lee

 Bolton sold Dennis Stevens to Everton for £25,000 and bought Davies for the same figure.
 The move to Burnden Park, former home of one of his heroes, Nat Lofthouse, went well.
-He formed a formidable triple threat with Francis Lee and Fred Hill and the trio helped keep the Lancastrians in the top flight until 1963-64 when they were relegated.
+He formed a formidable triple threat with Francis Lee and Fred Hill and the trio helped keep the Lancastrians in the top flight until 1963-64 when they were finally relegated.

 Wearing his country’s colours

-It was during his time with Bolton that Davies was first chosen for Wales and he would go on to pick up 34 caps for his country, scoring six goals including a classic header for Wales against England at Wembley.
+It was during his time with Bolton that Davies was first chosen for Wales and he would go on to pick up 34 caps for his country, scoring six goals including a classic header against England at Wembley.